 Maya offers a variety of health- and fitness-related products and services in a beautiful and serene environment.
 Services at the main facility include medical and wellness massage, yoga and Pilates group classes, private instruction, and frequent educational workshops.
 Services are a la carte or offered in packages, with classes occurring daily, and participants are encouraged to schedule online.

-The studio also operates a satellite location in downtown Renton with Pilates equipment, circuit classes, and private instruction.
+The studio also operates a satellite location in Kennydale with Pilates equipment, circuit classes, and private instruction.
 It is run in partnership with another local wellness operation, Advanced Holistic Health.

 “We forged our relationship with Advanced Holistic Health during a time of need when our facility flooded in 2016 and customers needed our ongoing primary care services,” Udeze said.
 “It remains a positive, community-centered relationship that fits with our values.”